Genia888/FitnessHub/Documentation/(Stage 5) Project Closure.md

 # Write a lessons learned section:
 - Reflect on what went well and why.
+  The have learn how to make a website with login acces
-- Identify challenges and how they were addressed.
+- Identify challenges and how they were addressed. we work to dynamise and synchronise back end and front end
-- Discuss how the team can improve for future projects.
+- Discuss how the team can improve for future projects. he can improve to skill in javascript